 3. Attracts Favorable Insects

-Planting various plants together can attract insects that are beneficial to your garden.
+Many companion plants planted together can attract insects that are beneficial to your garden.
 These plants can improve garden yield by increasing the pollinators around the park.

 In our garden, we have different flowering cover crops like buckwheat that enhance pollination.
 Insects like butterflies, bees, and birds in your garden can also help in pollination.
 You can also grow plants like borage in your garden to attract beneficial insects such as ladybugs.